-Lord Shiva is popularly known as the destroyer in the Hindu mythological texts but the most intriguing thing about the God is that he is extremely dear to Hindu Devotees.
+Lord Shiva is popularly known as the destroyer in the Hindu mythological texts but the most intriguing thing about God is that he is extremely dear to Hindu Devotees.

 People love and worship Lord Shiva across the globe on various occasions, but the most significant among them is considered to be Maha Shivratri.
-Although Maha Shivratri is celebrated across the country, the celebrations in the Varanasi region of Uttar Pradesh are distinct and holds a lot more importance.
+Although Maha Shivratri is celebrated across the country, the celebrations in the Varanasi region of Uttar Pradesh are distinct and hold a lot more importance.

-According to ancient Hindu texts at the time of Samudra Manthan a pot of poison came out and both the Devas and Asuras got terrified because the poison was powerful enough to destroy the whole world.
+According to ancient Hindu texts, at the time of Samudra Manthan, a pot of poison came out and both the Devas and Asuras got terrified because the poison was powerful enough to destroy the whole world.

 Maha Shivratri commemorates this highly prominent incident of Hindu mythology and is an occasion for all the devotees to express their gratitude, love, and respect towards Lord Shiva.

 All the temples of Lord Shiva are beautifully decorated, and a procession is carried out in the city showcasing the story of the marriage of Lord Shiva and Goddess Parvati.

-Maha Shivratri celebration in Varanasi is worth experiencing at least in a lifetime.
+Maha Shivratri celebration in Varanasi is worth experiencing at least once in a lifetime.
 The entire city gets decorated and its temples are packed by devotees who indulge in performing prayers, rituals, and ceremonies to impress Lord Shiva and seek his blessings.

 The city has a well-developed road network that connects it with metro cities and other nearby cities and states.
 You may either get on inter-state tourist buses to reach Varanasi or may drive to the city in your personal vehicle.
 Listed below is the estimate of distance in kilometers and the best route to take from nearby places.

-By Air.
 Lal Bahadur Shastri International Airport is the nearest airport to reach Varanasi.
 The airport receives direct and connecting flights from all over the country.
 You can choose to travel via the following airlines if looking for direct flights to Varanasi from the metro and prominent nearby cities.